-Schools should also provide

-more focused pastoral

-support where issues are

-identified that individual

-pupils may need help with,

-drawing on external

-support where necessary

-and possible.
-Schools

-should also consider

-support needs of particular

-groups they are already

-aware need additional help

-(for example, children in
+aware need additional help (for example, children in

 need), and any groups they

 identify as newly

 vulnerable on their return

 to school.
 To support this,

 teachers may wish to

 access the free MindEd

 learning platform for

 professionals [Link added],

 which contains materials

 on peer support, stress,

 fear and trauma, and

 bereavement.
 MindEd

 have also developed a

 coronavirus (COVID-19)

 staff resilience hub with

 advice and tips for

 frontline staff.
 Where there

 is a concern a child is in

 need or suffering or likely

 to suffer from harm, the

 school (generally led by the

 Designated Safeguard Lead

 or deputy) should follow

 their child protection policy

 and part 1 of the statutory

+safeguarding guidance

+keeping children safe in

+education and consider

+any referral to statutory

+services (and the police) as

+appropriate.
+(Government

+Guidance)

+Pupils unclear of new rules Pupils Review Behaviour policy, making amendments to reflect the changes in Medium •

+and procedures working. and explanation of key

+points and New guidance.

+Pg.17

-safeguarding guidance keeping children safe in education and consider any referral to statutory services (and the police) as appropriate.
-(Government Guidance) Dunile Deview Debayious policy making amondments to reflect the above series Modium Davious d Dahavious Daliss Pupils unclear of new rules and procedures Schools should consider updating their behaviour policies with any new rules/policies, and consider how to communicate rules/policies clearly and consistently to staff, pupils and parents, setting clear, reasonable and proportionate expectations of pupil behaviour.
+Schools should consider updating their behaviour policies with any new rules/policies, and consider how to communicate rules/policies clearly and consistently to staff, pupils and parents, setting clear, reasonable and proportionate expectations of pupil behaviour.
 Further details are available at Behaviour and discipline in schools.
 Schools should set out clearly at the earliest opportunity the consequences for poor behaviour and deliberately breaking the rules and how they will enforce those rules including any sanctions.
 This is particularly the case when considering restrictions on movement within school and new hygiene rules.
-Schools will need to work with staff, pupils and Pupils Review Behaviour policy, making amendments to reflect the changes in working.
+Schools will need to work with staff, pupils and parents to ensure that behaviour expectations are clearly understood, and consistently supported, taking account of individual needs and should also consider how to build new expectations into their rewards system.

 'Ahead of opening for more pupils, schools will need to update their behaviour policy to reflect the new rules and routines, and communicate these changes to staff, pupils and parents.'
+(Government Guidance)

-(Government Guidance) Refer to Annex A Behaviour Principles Parents will be sent a document outlining the procedures that children need to follow prior to them returning to school.
+Refer to Annex A Behaviour Principles

+Parents will be sent a document outlining the procedures that children need to follow prior to them returning to school.
 Parents will need to brief children on the rules so that they know expectations before they return.

 Staff will brief the children on procedures at the start of each day and remind them of expectations at regular intervals or when needed.

 Children-friendly signs will be put up around the school as reminders of procedures the pupils need to follow.

 Pupils and parents will be made aware of changes to the school day/timetables.

 Pupils will be made aware of changes to emergency procedures.

 All students will be instructed to bring a water bottle each day and informed of the fact that water fountains are not in use.

 Pupils will be informed of strict social distancing and cleaning arrangements.
-Medium Reviewed Behaviour Policy and explanation of key points and New guidance.
-Pg.17 Completed - 07/09/2020 'Areas schools may wish to add to their behaviour policy are: ✓ following any altered routines for arrival or departure ✓ following school instructions on hygiene, such as handwashing and sanitising ✓ following instructions on who pupils can socialise with at school ✓ moving around the school as per specific instructions (for example, one- way systems, out of bounds areas, queuing) ✓ expectations about sneezing, coughing, tissues and disposal parents to ensure that behaviour expectations are clearly understood, and consistently supported, taking account of individual needs and should also consider how to build new expectations into their rewards system.
-It is likely that adverse experiences and/or lack of routines of regular attendance and classroom discipline may contribute to disengagement with education upon return to school, resulting in increased incidence of poor behaviour.
-Schools should work with those pupils who may struggle to reengage in school and are at risk of being absent and/or persistently disruptive, including providing support for overcoming barriers to attendance and behaviour and to help them reintegrate back into school life.
-We acknowledge that some pupils will return to school having been exposed to a range of adversity and trauma including